Pabung Syam

-Pabung Syam is a 2021 Indian Meitei language documentary film directed by Haobam Paban Kumar.
+Pabung Syam is a 2021 Manipuri documentary film directed by Haobam Paban Kumar.
 It is produced by Films Division of India.
 The film was selected in the non-feature section of the Indian Panorama at the 52nd International Film Festival of India 2021.
 It won the Best Biographical Film award at the 68th National Film Awards.

-It was also screened at the 17th Mumbai International Film Festival for Documentary, Short Fiction and Animation films (MIFF) 2022.
-The film was screened at the 8th International Film Festival of Shimla 2022.
+Pabung Syam got selection at the 17th Mumbai International Film Festival for Documentary, Short Fiction and Animation films (MIFF) 2022.
+The film was also screened at the 8th International Film Festival of Shimla 2022 and at the Sangai Film Festival 2022, which was organised as a part of the Manipur Sangai Festival.

 Synopsis

 The film takes a look at the life and work of Pabung Aribam Syam Sharma through the eyes of one of his admirers and students.